dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

   ]
 }
 ```

-Use the `AWS account ID` and `AWS account secret` and plug them into the `accessKey` and `secretKey` in the component metadata using Kubernetes secrets and `secretKeyRef`.
+Plug the `AWS account ID` and `AWS account secret` into the `accessKey` and `secretKey` in the component metadata, using Kubernetes secrets and `secretKeyRef`.

-Alternatively, if you want to provision the SNS and SQS assets using your own tool of choice (e.g. Terraform), while preventing Dapr from doing so dynamically, you need to enable `disableEntityManagement` and assign your Dapr-using application with an IAM Role having a Policy such as:
+Alternatively, let's say you want to provision the SNS and SQS assets using your own tool of choice (e.g. Terraform) while preventing Dapr from doing so dynamically.
+You need to enable `disableEntityManagement` and assign your Dapr-using application with an IAM Role, with a policy like:

 ```json
 {